-It is a condition when the testicles does not move into its proper position in the skin bag hanging below the penis of the dog.
+It is a condition when the testicles do not move into its proper position in the skin bag hanging below the penis of the dog.

 Reaction to Injections and Insecticides

-The Pharaoh Hounds can be allergic with the modern-day injections.
+The Pharaoh Hounds can be allergic to the modern-day injections.
 They display sensitivity to insecticides used for the control of parasites in their body.

 The Pharaoh Hound are found in 4 different colors which are as follows: